ehsan-ali-th/wavedorm2pwl/readme.md

 ## Usage

-Create input test pattern in the [Wavedrom](https://wavedrom.com/) and rund this Python script to get equivalent PWL lines ready to be inserted into Ngspice netlist or Xschem code symbol.
+Create input test pattern in the [Wavedrom](https://wavedrom.com/) and run this Python script to get equivalent PWL lines ready to be inserted into Ngspice netlist or Xschem code symbol.

 ### First design your digital input test pattern in [Wavedrom](https://wavedrom.com/).